braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/report_builder.md

 - Have the ongoing improvements to lapsing user messages positively impacted your KPIs over time?

 {% alert tip %}
-Try to use the same conversion events for conversion A, B, etc across campaigns and Canvases you wish to compare, so that you can line up these conversions in your Report Builder reports.
+Try to use the same conversion events for conversion A, B, etc. across campaigns and Canvases you wish to compare, so that you can line up these conversions in your Report Builder reports.
 {% endalert %}

 ## Run a report